Skip to Main Content

 It's important to keep in mind that different surgeons may have different opinions on the best surgery in a given situation, and they won’t all have the same levels of experience with some operations.
 For that reason, Dr. Sprenkle encourages patients to ask questions about the surgeon’s comfort level with a recommended surgery and the number of times they have performed it.

-He also suggests asking them about the outcomes with that surgery in their practice, including the rates of continence and erectile dysfunction after the surgery.
+He also suggests asking them about the outcomes with that surgery in their practice, including the rates of incontinence and erectile dysfunction after the surgery.
 “You’re looking to understand what, in the surgeon’s mind, are the factors that contribute to their success rates."

 Most prostate surgeries are now done robotically